 Ancient Sparta at a Glance

-Before delving into the history of Ancient Sparta, here is a snapshot of the important events in Spartan history:
+Before delving into the ancient history of the city of Sparta, here is a snapshot of the important events in Spartan history:

-- 950-900 BCE – The four original villages, Limnai, Kynosoura, Meso, and Pitana, come together to form the polis of Sparta
+- 950-900 BCE – The four original villages, Limnai, Kynosoura, Meso, and Pitana, come together to form the polis (city state) of Sparta

 - 743-725 BCE – The First Messenian War gives Sparta control over large portions of the Peloponnese